Locally Simultaneous Inference: Introduction

 \end{example}

-\paragraph{Other related work.} One related work that falls under neither of the two discussed frameworks is that of \citet{benjamini2019confidence}, which constructs selective confidence intervals for the problem of inference on the winning effect (and, more generally, the top $k$ out of $m$ observed effects).
-However, the proposed strategy is not data-adaptive; that is, unlike our method, it does not depend on how obvious the winner is.
-The improvement over the usual simultaneous correction lies in a careful analysis of the selection events.
-It is worth noting that, for the illustrative problem in Figure \ref{fig:intro_comparison}, \citet{benjamini2019confidence} show that no multiplicity correction is in fact necessary, but this is only true for the special case when $m=2,k=1$ and under additional regularity assumptions.
+\paragraph{Other related work.} There are several works that study inference on the winning effect (and, more generally, the top $k$ out of $m$ observed effects) \cite{venter1988confidence, fuentes2018confidence, benjamini2019confidence}.
+These fall under neither of the two discussed frameworks; rather, the guarantees are ``simultaneous over the selected'' \cite{benjamini2019confidence}.
+In contrast to locally simultaneous inference, these analyses require independent observations and the confidence interval widths are not data-adaptive; that is, they do not depend on how ``obvious'' the selection is.
+Rather, the improvement over the usual simultaneous correction lies in a careful analysis of the selection event.
+Interestingly, these works show that an asymmetric interval construction is more appropriate when selecting the largest observations: the winning observation only has upward bias and no downward bias.
+Hence, only the lower endpoint of the confidence interval requires correction.
+Understanding how to combine such an asymmetric analysis with locally simultaneous inference is a valuable direction going forward.
+It is worth noting that, for the illustrative problem in Figure \ref{fig:intro_comparison}, Benjamini et al.~\cite{benjamini2019confidence} show that no multiplicity correction is in fact necessary, but this is only true for the special case when $m=2,k=1$ and under additional regularity assumptions.

 In Section \ref{sec:erm} we show that locally simultaneous inference directly implies a refinement of complexity-based generalization arguments from empirical process theory.
 The refinement relies on bounding the complexity of hypotheses with low empirical risk, which closely resembles the developments in the literature on \emph{localization} \cite{koltchinskii2000rademacher,bartlett2005local, koltchinskii2006local, koltchinskii2011oracle}.
-While conceptually similar, to the best of our knowledge a localization result in the vein of Theorem \ref{thm:risk_minimizer}, which is agnostic to the considered complexity notion, is not known.
+While conceptually similar, to the best of our knowledge a localization result in the vein of Theorem \ref{thm:risk_minimizer}, which is agnostic to the considered complexity notion, was not previously known.
 While this direction is not the main focus of the current work, we believe that locally simultaneous inference could have other useful implications to problems in learning theory.

 Another conceptually similar existing idea is relying on the \emph{stability} of selection to correct for selective inferences \cite{zrnic2020post}.
 Indeed, locally simultaneous inference is most powerful when the selection is ``stable'', meaning it does not vary a lot as the data changes, since such a form of stability makes the set of plausible selections $\widehat\Gamma^+$ small.
 However, at a technical level our framework is entirely different, the main difference being that it does not rely on introducing randomization to the selection procedure.